 PSY 250 MARRIAGE AND THE FAMILY

-Prerequisites: PSY 210, 220, 225, 240.
+Prerequisites: PSY 110, 220, 225.
+Available to non-majors with departmental approval.
 Examines the characteristics which foster commitments for a lifetime and the foundations for raising strong, healthy children.
-3 credits.
+Available to non majors with departmental approval.